Phone app called 'Shadow' partly to blame for Iowa caucuses meltdown

-One of the glitches that caused a delay Monday night in reporting results from the Democratic caucuses is as smartphone app that’s set to be used again in another state’s caucuses later this month.
+One of the glitches that caused a delay Monday night in reporting results from the Democratic caucuses is a smartphone app developed by a company linked to operatives of Hillary Clinton’s 2016 presidential campaign.

 The issue Monday night was both user error, with precinct leaders failing to properly download the app or log in, as well as a technical glitch, according to Democratic officials across the state.